pourih/pfs-servers-list/README.md

 ## What is PFS?

-PFS (Proxy Finder System) provides a **continuously updated and meticulously tested list of free proxy servers**.
+PFS (Proxy Finder System) provides a continuously updated and meticulously tested list of free proxy servers.
 If you're looking for reliable ways to access the internet, this list is designed to save you time and frustration.

-## Key Features & Benefits:
+## Key Features:

 *   **Always Fresh:** Our automated system regularly discovers, tests, and refreshes the server list, ensuring you have access to currently working options.
 *   **Multi-Protocol Support:** The list includes servers supporting a variety of popular protocols (like VLESS, VMess, Shadowsocks, and Trojan), giving you flexibility.